Do you dress for yourself? You know…wear what you want because it pleases you? “Well of course I do!” you exclaim. “Doesn’t everybody?”

 I’m in my 60’s and should be well past that kind of negative self talk.
 And I am, for the most part.
 But I have to tell myself to stop…and I do.
 Thank goodness.

-How to Dress to Please Yourself
+How to Dress for Yourself with Confidence After 50

 Ultimately, you know what you like when it comes to style.
 We all have our own unique style, and it’s about more than what you wear.